Celebrating Black History & Culture

 Historians have long contemplated the circumstances surrounding his emigration to Amsterdam.
 Some hypothesise that it is likely that he was sponsored by Dutch missionaries to receive a Christian education in Europe while others cite the Dutch West India Company and the slave trade (his brother was enslaved).
 In either case, Amo found himself sojourning from Ghana, his homeland, to the Dukes August Wilhelm and Ludwig Rudolf von Wolfenbüttel, who embraced him as a member of their kin.
 It is believed that they provided him with the opportunity to pursue an academic career in philosophy.

 Amo was educated at the Wolfenbüttel Ritter-Akademie and at the University of Helmstedt (1721–27).
-Amo, who knew Dutch, German, French, Latin, Greek and Hebrew, then went on to the University of Halle, whose Law School he entered in 1727.
+Amo, who knew Dutch, German, French, Latin, Greek and Hebrew, then went on to the University of Halle’s Law School in 1727.

 A few years later, he moved to the University of Wittenberg, in Saxony, where he became the first African to earn a doctoral degree in philosophy.
 There, he wrote a thesis about the legal status of the “Moor” arguing that the European slave trade violated the principles of Roman law.
 This manuscript on The Rights of Moors in Europe is lost, but a summary was published in his university's Annals (1730).
 And in 1738 he published an academic text, before lecturing at two eminent institutions of higher learning, in Halle and in Jena.
 In 2020, Oxford University Press published a translation (into English) of his Latin works from the early 1730s.